sio/potyarkin.com/content/posts/20180401-unittesting-in-power-query.md

-In the screenshot above we invoke [UnitTest.Discover] with `compact_output = false` but when you'll have dozens of test cases you'll probably prefer default behavior to group test results by status.
+In the screenshot above we invoke [UnitTest.Discover] with `compact_output = false` but when you'll have dozens of test cases you'll probably prefer default behavior (group test results by status).

 ## More about UnitTest in LibPQ